This is a wonderful game that can be adapted to any occasion. Residents will enjoy reminiscing and sharing stories.

 • After the game ask participants if they know any songs or poems about the topic.

-Questions for 'School Days' reminiscing cards (available for download):
+Sample Questions for 'School Days' Reminiscing Cards:

 • Did you wear a uniform to school?